DanielaValentino/GitProject/README.md

 - git status
 >To see what files are in which state. *Ex.* git status

+- git cat
-cat README.md	Display the contents of a text file you created previously pwd	Show the current directory clear	Clear the shell window
+>This command display the contents of a text file you created previously. *Ex.* git cat README.md

+- pwd
+>It is used to show the current directory.

+- clear
+>To clear the shell window.

 # **Git/github**